BugSplat-Git/bugsplat-java/README.md

 BugSplat.addAdditionalFile(new File("file.txt").getAbsolutePath());
 ```

-For servers, console applications, or applications where you don't want to show the crash dialog, call `BugSplat.setQuietMode` to prevent the BugSplat dialog from appearing.
+For servers, console applications, or applications where you don't want to show the report dialog, call `BugSplat.setQuietMode` to prevent the BugSplat dialog from appearing.

 ```java
 BugSplat.setQuietMode(true);